audeamux/scrub-and-cloak-cli/README.md

 ---

-## Why run Fawkes in a container?
+## Why run Fawkes in a Docker container?

-Fawkes (especially older releases) relies on an older Python/ML stack (for example, TensorFlow-era dependencies).
-On modern Linux distros, that can lead to dependency conflicts and binary compatibility issues (Python, NumPy, TensorFlow, and system libraries).
+Fawkes (especially older releases) depends on a Python/ML stack (e.g., TensorFlow-era dependencies) that can be painful to install reliably on modern Linux distros due to version pinning and binary compatibility (numpy / python versions / system libs).

-This script runs Fawkes inside a clean **Ubuntu 22.04** container to provide:
+This script runs Fawkes inside a clean **Ubuntu 22.04** container so you get:

-- a consistent environment,
+- a consistent user environment,
-- predictable runtime libraries, and
+- predictable runtime libraries (the script installs a few system libs inside the container),
-- fewer host-side dependency issues.
+- less “dependency fighting” on the host.

+In short: Docker is used to make an older, dependency-heavy tool easier to run repeatably.

 ---

 ## What the script does

 1. Installs prerequisites using `dnf` (Fedora/RHEL-family).
-2. Downloads and unzips the Fawkes v1.0 Linux binary to `~/fawkes/` (if missing).
+2. Downloads/unzips the Fawkes v1.0 Linux binary to `~/fawkes/` (if missing).
 3. Waits until it detects one or more image files in `~/fawkes/imgs` (MIME-detected, not extension-based).
-4. Runs Fawkes inside the Ubuntu 22.04 container with the selected mode (`low`, `mid`, `high`).
+4. Runs Fawkes inside Docker (Ubuntu 22.04) with the selected mode (`low`, `mid`, `high`).
 5. Moves Fawkes outputs matching:

 ```text